 SEP at SPbU is open for both undergraduate and graduate students, and also for postgraduate students who would like to attend lectures and seminars.
 SEP is not earmarked for conducting any separate research.

 Maximal workload for SEP students is 20 academic hours per week (1 academic hour is 45 minutes, duration of a class at SPSU is 90 minutes).
-It means that SEP students can select up to 10 classes per week on a host program/s.
+It means that SEP students can select up to 10 classes per week on a host programme/s.

 SEP students can also take a free Russian language course (5 ECTS, 8 academic hours per week) during the whole exchange period.
 Classes are organized usually 2 times per week in groups depending on students' current language level.
 If chosen, Russian language course is included into the maximal workload for SEP students.

-SEP students have also an opportunity to study at a full-time Russian language program at the SPbU Institute of Russian Language and Culture (30 ECTS, 20 academic hours per week).
+SEP students have also an opportunity to study at a full-time Russian language programme at the SPbU Institute of Russian Language and Culture (30 ECTS, 20 academic hours per week).
 The course covers the main aspects of the Russian language (Speaking, Listening, Reading, Writing, Grammar etc) and can include other courses, e.g. Russian literature or Media at upper levels.

 SEP student can choose one of the following options: